matseda/TDT4250.Project/README.md

 ![Image of Season Tree View](https://github.com/matseda/TDT4250.Project/blob/master/images/Tree_view.png)

 ## Property Views
-The Property View of for position show a position as three pages.
+The Property View of for position elements show three extra pages.
+The view is displayed when Position objects are marked. i.e. in the Season Table, if the row of Arsenal FC is clicked, one will se the view in the image below.
 - Info
   - Team
   - Points